Archierowe/guess_the_fruit/README.md

 -   On some mobile devices and desktop sizes the layout of the screen requires a scroll to see the scorebox and new game button.
 -   On some desktops, the site will not fill the screen, however, as already explained this site is intended primarily for use on mobile devices and tablets - the intention is for the game to be handheld.
--   Some features are working/not working in Chrome brower:
+-   Some features are working/not working in some browsers:
       * Chrome:   Music button (mute/play) will not play music on desktop but WILL on mobile (primary device).
+                  Win game modal video autoplay does not deploy on mobile but it does on desktop.
+      * Firefox:  Win game modal video autoplay does not deploy on mobile but it does on desktop.

 ## Deployment